/

 At Industrial Heat Pumps International Conference (IHP Prague) on 4-5 November, our policy director Jozefien Vanbecelaere made the point that take-up must be increased.

-The EU is pushing this through policies more focused on encouraging industrial electrification, and by providing financing via a new ‘Innovation Fund’ auction for projects that help industrial heat decarbonisation.
-This will be key to helping industry implement the switch from fossil fuel–based technologies to clean alternatives such as heat pumps
+The EU is pushing this through policies more focused on encouraging industrial electrification, and by providing financing via a new ‘Innovation Fund’ auction for projects that decarbonise industrial process heat.
+This will be key to helping industry implement the switch from fossil fuel–based technologies to clean alternatives such as heat pumps.

 Another key step in EHPA’s view would be by governments by shifting taxes off the electricity bill to make electrification more competitive.